Pricing details

 - Steady daily usage: typed's monthly billing is friendlier -- you do not lose unused capacity at the end of every 5-hour window.

-- Bursty work (long sessions twice a week, idle the rest of the time): Claude's rolling windows may suit you -- the window resets after each idle stretch.
+- Bursty work (long sessions twice a week, idle the rest of the time): subscription CLIs' rolling windows may suit you -- the window resets after each idle stretch.

 Most coding work is closer to "steady daily" than "bursty," which is why typed defaults to monthly.
-If your work pattern fits Claude's windows better, keep using Claude for that workload -- the two services interoperate via the same API shape.
+If your work pattern fits the subscription CLIs' windows better, keep using your existing CLI for that workload -- the two services interoperate via the same API shape.

 8. Currency, taxes, and renewals